 - Lightly spray the bottom of a 9x13 glass baking dish with cooking spray.
 Press graham cracker crumb mixture evenly in the bottom of the dish.
 Set aside.

-- In a medium sized bowl, use your hand mixer to beat the softened cream cheese slightly before adding the powdered sugar.
-Once you add the powdered sugar, beat it for a minute to make sure there aren't any lumps.
+- In a medium sized bowl, use your hand mixer to beat the softened cream cheese slightly before adding the powdered sugar and vanilla.
+Once you add the powdered sugar and vanilla, beat it for a minute to make sure there aren't any lumps.

 - Next, add the Whipped Topping in two parts.
 Mix the first part in until there are no lumps and then mix in the second part.